 Bloom times for these species are: Giant foxtail: June through November Green foxtail: May through November Yellow foxtail: June through December

 Flower heads are spike-like, bristly, and densely packed with flowers (florets).
 Giant foxtail flower heads range from about 3 to 7 inches long; yellow foxtail flower heads 7/10 to 3 inches long; and green foxtail flower heads 7/10 to 6 inches long.
+These plants are not compatible with dogs.
+Check their feet, ears, eyes, nose, and genitals for embedded seedheads.
+Visit WebMD for more information:

 This weed is easy to remove by hand or with push/pull hoes.
 Seed production can be limited by the use of corn gluten meal applied in early spring at 20 lbs. per 1000 sq. ft.
+You may also be able to kill it with a product like Agralawn Crabgrass Killer.